raj174/Pixels_project/README.md

 If the fadecandy is not connected to the internet you'd need to run the Sunrise_Sunset_API.py every morning so it can get the new values.

 The current location for Sunset and Sunrise is near the Ritterman Building, Middlesex University

+Some of the Arduino code and Python Code have been taken from example codes that were provided by the libraries used.